RaspberryPiFoundation/webdev-curriculum/en-GB/stickers/index.md

 	![screenshot](images/stickers-fire-html.png)

 + With a diagonal gradient you give two directions.
-The example uses 'to bottom left'.
+The example uses `to bottom left`.

 	Add this style to `style.css` to give your new robot sticker a diagonal gradient and a fancy border:

 	![screenshot](images/stickers-fire-gradient.png)

 	Note that you can use `outline` to create another border outside the usual one.
-	'outline-offset' gives the gap between the border and the outline.
+	`outline-offset` gives the gap between the border and the outline.

 + Let's add some text to this sticker.